The online Comment window has expired

 • Default_avatar

-Barbara Schihl about 5 years ago
+Barbara Schihl over 5 years ago

 Hello, my name is Barbara Schihl and I am a ROD for California YIMBY as well as a member of House Sacramento, a local group of YIMBY activists that advocate for making it easier to build more dense, transit-oriented infill housing of all kinds in the Sacramento area.
 I am in SUPPORT of the City of Sacramento's proposed ordinance related to the Tenant Protection and Relief Act.
 I believe that it is NOT local government’s role to maximize wealth for a subset of residents who own real property.
 It is instead the responsibility of local government to ensure that housing is affordable and accessible to all residents.
 This ordinance would give tenants predictability when it comes to rent increases and limit those increases enough to protect against rent-gouging.
 As Sacramento grows, landlords will see opportunities to seek further income from their properties at the expense of vulnerable tenants.
 It is the City's responsibility to act to protect these tenants.